deltaWhiskey/tooQuiet/README.txt

 hours, or leave your SSH sessions connected, or use "screen" and so leave sessions open even when not connected to the server.

+TODO

+Deal with this scenario:  tooquiet.sh can only determine command line idle time if someone is logged in to computer.
+If all sessions are closed when tooquiet.sh runs, and computer has been running for longer than the "max idle time" settings, computer will shut off even if last log-off was only a moment previous.
+Tooquiet.sh needs to be smart enough to know that there has been command line activity recently, even if no one is logged in at the moment.